-- The goal remains to increase the number of referrals received and processed online.
-Work is ongoing to enable referrals from Dentists to send referrals electronically via SCI Gateway.
+- The goal remains to increase the number of referrals received and processed online. - Work is ongoing to enable Dentists to send referrals electronically via SCI Gateway.
+This should be in place from April 2017 and will result in more triaged electronically. - Explore providing SCI Gateway to Berwick GP Practices.